Dave-team/Knowledge-base/Principles.md

 - Be able to switch mindset and focus depending on the surrounding.
 I.e. never taking my shit to places where it shouldn’t be – collect your headaches and shift the right gears
 - Don’t assume things, just go with the flow instead.
 Don’t overthink and don't try to control everything.
 Instead, open your heart and see what happens - allow yourself to be vulnerable.
 - Just tell yourself: it’s okay.
 I’ve got this.
 All will be well.
+- We want freedom.
+All kinds of freedom: freedom to do what I want, freedom from things I don’t want to do, freedom from my own emotions or things that may disturb my peace.
+Once you can solve your money problems, either by lowering your lifestyle or by making enough money, you want to retire.
+Retirement is when you stop sacrificing today for an imaginary tomorrow.
+When today is complete, in and of itself, you’re retired.

 ## To live by:
 - What's important in life: